What is Two-Way Radio?

 Land Mobile Radio (LMR):

-All two-way radios have a PTT button.
+All two-ways have a PTT button.
 If you want to transmit you push the button which opens the channel for transmission.
 Otherwise, no transmission occurs.
 Some microphone models offer both VOX (Voice Operated Switch) and PTT options.

 A radio repeater is a combination of a radio receiver and a radio transmitter that receives a weak or low-level signal and retransmits it at a higher level or higher power, so that the signal can cover longer distances without degradation.
 Also known as a base station, site, or site repeater.